Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture: System Implementation and Evaluation

 \subsection{Problem Settings}

-This case study demonstrates the practical application and effectiveness of our proposed digital twin framework for intelligent battery management using the XJTU battery dataset \cite{wang2024physics}.
-The dataset consists of run-to-end of life experiments performed on 55 cylindrical 18650 Nickel-Cobalt-Manganese (NCM) lithium-ion batteries ($\mathrm{LiNi_{0.5}Co_{0.2}Mn_{0.3}O_{2}}$), each with a nominal capacity of $2000\,\mathrm{mAh}$ and nominal voltage of $3.6\,\mathrm{V}$.
-The experiments are carried out using six different charge-discharge regimes designed to emulate various realistic operational conditions, ranging from constant C-rate cycling and variable discharge conditions to randomized and specialized satellite battery usage patterns.
+XJTU battery dataset \cite{wang2024physics} is used to demonstrate practical battery management.
+The dataset comprises experiments on 55 lithium-ion batteries ($\mathrm{LiNi_{0.5}Co_{0.2}Mn_{0.3}O_{2}}$), each with a nominal capacity of $2000\,\mathrm{mAh}$ and a nominal voltage of $3.6\,\mathrm{V}$.
+The experiments cover six charge and discharge regimes that emulate realistic operating conditions, including constant C rates, variable-rate profiles, randomized usage, and a satellite-use pattern.

-In our study, we combine physical modeling with data-driven models to address two core functions of practical battery management.
-First of all, we employ a DFN electrochemical model combined with a lumped thermal model to simulate the battery operation.
-Accurate calibration of this multi-physics model is the key to reliably simulating the voltage and temperature behavior of batteries under diverse cycling conditions, as represented in the dataset.
-Calibrating these models is fundamental, as precise physical simulations constitute the cornerstone of an effective digital twin for advanced battery management, as we addressed before.
-Second, utilizing the calibrated simulation data sets up the foundation to develop an advanced predictive model to accurately predict SOH while simultaneously quantifying the uncertainty.
-The integration of uncertainty quantification addresses a critical gap in existing deterministic prediction methodologies, enabling risk-informed operational decision-making for improved battery lifecycle management.